dragonflyoss/design/systems-analysis/client-backend-plugin/README.md

 ### Introduction

-This document describes the use of a plugin for the dragonfly client backend.
+This document describes the use of a plugin for the Dragonlfy client backend.
 It instructs developers to use the plugin to enable Dragonfly to support additional backends, such as dfs, without having to break into Dragonlfy to make code changes.

 ### Usage

-The plugin for backend exists as a lib{plugin-name}.so dynamic link library.
+The plugin for backend exists as a `lib{plugin-name}.so` dynamic link library.
 Here are the steps to use it:

-**1. plugin storage in the specified path**
+**1. Plugin put in the specified path**

-After the plugin is built, it needs to be stored in the `/usr/local/lib/dragonfly/plugins/dfdaemon/backend` directory by default.
+After the plugin is built, it needs to be stored in the `/usr/local/lib/dragonfly/plugins/dfdaemon/backend` path by default.
 This can be changed in [dfdaemon config](https://d7y.io/docs/next/reference/configuration/client/dfdaemon/).

 Dfdaemon will only load the plugin at startup, so dfdaemon needs to be restarted after the plugin is put in.

-**2. dfdaemon loading plugin**
+**2. Dfdaemon loading plugin**

 When dfdaemon starts, the following logs are included in the dfdaemon startup log, which means that the plugin was loaded successfully.